sukunis/OMERO.openlink/README.md

 An OMERO.web app and script for sharing data and prepare data for web download via **curl** (included in the newer Windows 10 builds).

-You can generate URL's for specific data for batch web download via **curl**, share data with other collaborates that are not in your group or member of your OMERO system.
+You can generate URL's for specific data for batch web download via **curl** and to share data with other collaborates that are not in your group or member of your OMERO system.
 All operations are available in OMERO.web.

 ### Features
 - Create coded URL for html page with read only URL links to your data